over-taylor-turf/fake-drug-names/README.md

 #### MVP Items
 - Find external API, make API call to collect desired data. ✅
 - Randomly generate specific data from DailyMed API. ✅
-- Create internal data set for name generator.
+- Create internal data set for name generator. ✅
-- Create random logic for creating full drug names.
+- Create random logic for creating full drug names. ✅
-- Display Name and Drug Facts with button functionality.
+- Display Name and Drug Facts with button functionality. ✅
-- Make routes between Homepage, Main Page and Disclaimer Page.
+- Make routes between Homepage, Main Page and Disclaimer Page. ✅
-- Insert external links.
+- Insert external links. ✅
-- CSS Mobile-First Basic Styling.
+- CSS Mobile-First Basic Styling. ✅

 #### PostMVP Items

-- CSS Styling to mimic a cheesy prescription drug brand.
+- CSS Styling to mimic a cheesy prescription drug brand. ❌
+    Note: I just can't do cheesy. it's against my soul.
-- Generate an interactive pill bottle image for the Main page.
+- Generate an interactive pill bottle image for the Main page. ❌
+    Note: seems unimportant now.
-- Create content for About and Disclaimer components other than lorem ipsum.
+- Create content for About and Disclaimer components other than lorem ipsum. ✅
+    Note: content was important to provide context to site idea, it's done but could be clearer.
-- Use Unsplash for medical stock photos of pills, doctors, etc.
+- Use Unsplash for medical stock photos of pills, doctors, etc. ✅
-- Create animation for pill bottle image.
+    Note: used Unsplash images for all background images.

 ## Components